ImageMagick v6 Examples --

 PHP using Shell Commands

-The following is the recommend procedure for initial tests of an ISP command line IM interface, assuming you do not have direct command line 'shell' access on the remote system.
+The following is the recommend procedure for initial tests of an ISP's command line IM interface, assuming you do not have direct command line 'shell' access on the remote system.
 That is you can only upload web files for execution.

 <?php